picosh/docs/posts/faq.md

 # How can I use `git` to sync my content?

-All you need is your provide key and
+All you need is your private key and
 [one of the upload tools we support](/file-uploads)

 For example,